tlvb25/printf/README.md

 This was our 1st C-Programming Milestone Project:

 * We learned how to construct our own version of Printf (_Printf)
-* We learned how to use GitHub with a partner
+* We learned how to use GitHub with a partner, as is done in the industry.
 * We learned how to construct a man page for our custom (_Printf) function.

 ---